Information on the City's future vision, major projects and community involvement.

 The City of Melville acknowledges the challenges and implications for local government emerging from the diversity of intergenerational change.

-Approval of the Activity Centre Structure Plan for the Mixed Use Precinct
+The Murdoch Specialised Activity Centre Structure Plan sets out the development parameters for the Murdoch Mixed Use Precinct.

 The City of Melville has approved a plan (called a ‘structure plan’) for the Riseley Centre, which is located around the intersection of Riseley Street and Canning Highway in Ardross and Applecross.